• Skip to primary navigation

 What’s the secret to soft, creamy urad dal?

 The real secret to luxuriously soft, creamy urad dal lies in the soak.
-Always rinse the lentils thoroughly, rubbing them gently through your fingers to release any excess starch, and then soak them overnight.
+Always rinse the lentils thoroughly, rubbing them gently through your fingers to release any excess starch, and then soak them for four to six hours.
 This helps break down the outer skins and hulls, ensuring they cook up beautifully tender and mash together easily with the spices and aromatics.

 To take it even further, swap out your oil for rich, nutty ghee—or do what this recipe does and use both oil and butter.
 The oil helps sauté the vegetables and spices evenly, while the butter melts into the dal, giving it an irresistibly silky finish.